guanyuming-he/guanyuming-he/README.md

 # Interests and areas of work
 ## Current interests
 The chart below shows the areas that I currently have an interest in and work on.
-- Those in circles are general directions while those in rectangles are specific sub-topics.
+- Those in circles are general directions, while those in rectangles are specific sub-topics.
 - Those that I primarily focus on are in red and have double borders, while all the others that I just get in contact with are in dark blue.
-- One topic derives (contains) another with an arrow, while the green dashed lines are connections between topics.
+- One topic derives (contains) another with an arrow, and the green dashed lines are connections between topics.
 - I tried many ways to place the Mathematics subgraph to the right but none worked.
 Thus, the current lines are a bit messy.

 ```mermaid